JCCPort/RecoMore/README.md

 ## CReader

 CReader is a python wrapper around C++ file parsers to combine high performance with easy usage.
+To initialise pybind11 simply run `git submodule update --init` from the repo root directory.

 To build and install CReader to be a usable python module:
 - Navigate to the `CReader_` directory.